 For additional information, reference should be made to the 2022 Annual Report (Directors' report, Risk factors).

 The group constantly monitors current and expected risks and opportunities, including social and environmental aspects, particularly those relating to climate change.
 Below is an extract from the FS Group's 2022 Annual Report that outlines the main strategic and operating risk areas along with the relevant opportunities.

-Risk Safeguards Description Opportunities

-Business strategic risks

-- competition due to the opening of markets - domestic consumption trends and main economic factors - iii. financial management in connection with relationships with public entities, both in terms of credit collection and the funding of investments for short-term concessions - iv. potential instability of relevant legislation - change in travel habits - vi. developments in the regulatory and legislative framework - vii. increased cost of certain commodities, specifically energy

-- assessment and ongoing monitoring of competitors' bids and market presence - improvement and maintenance of the service quality delivered and rapid adjustment to changes in demand - iii. monitoring demand, so that the commercial offer more accurately targets customer needs - iv. strengthening and updating the fleet, as a part of innovation and way to attract potential customers - ongoing credit monitoring, with policies to fund invested capital at competitive rates - vi. monitoring contracts and their financial balance - vii. building customer loyalty, acting on the commercial offer, also through partnerships aimed at enhancing the services offered in terms of geography and service monitoring costs in order to adjust them to the new volumes - viii.ongoing monitoring of developments in the regulatory and legislative framework by specialist structures and promoting coordination and dialogue with government and regulatory bodies

-- possibility of expanding presence in Europe and continuous improvement of services offered - offer of services that increasingly meet people's needs and growth of digital services - iii. offer of integrated services to exploit synergies and the possibility of offering related services - iv. shifting consumer preferences towards the railway due to high inflation but also thanks to national and international policies aimed at promoting the modal shift
+Risk Description Safeguards Opportunities Business and strategic risks i. competition due to the opening of markets ii. domestic consumption trends and main economic factors iii. financial management in connection with relationships with public entities, both in terms of credit collection and the funding of investments for short-term concessions iv. potential instability of relevant legislation v. change in travel habits vi. developments in the regulatory and legislative framework viii. increased cost of certain commodities, specifically energy i. assessment and ongoing monitoring of competitors' bids and market presence ii. improvement and maintenance of the service quality delivered and rapid adjustment to changes in demand iii. monitoring demand, so that the commercial offer more accurately targets customer needs iv. strengthening and updating the fleet, as a part of innovation and way to attract potential customers v. ongoing credit monitoring, with policies to fund invested capital at competitive rates vi. monitoring contracts and their financial balance vii. building customer loyalty, acting on the commercial offer, also through partnerships aimed at enhancing the services offered in terms of geography and service monitoring costs in order to adjust them to the new volumes viii. ongoing monitoring of developments in the regulatory and legislative framework by specialist structures and promoting coordination and dialogue with government and regulatory bodies i. possibility of expanding presence in Europe and continuous improvement of services offered ii. offer of services that increasingly meet people's needs and growth of digital services iii. offer of integrated services to exploit synergies and the possibility of offering related services iv. shifting consumer preferences towards the railway due to high inflation but also thanks to national and international policies aimed at promoting the modal shift Operational risks i. ability to retain certain suppliers operating in the maintenance and construction of rolling stock ii. performance of complex projects that require substantial financial resources and a structured organisational and project management structure iii. interruptions/issues due to system and technology faults, serious natural events and vandalism iv. saturation of high commercial value routes v. managing licences, concessions, advertising, exceptional transport, royalties, trade receivables related to operating the road network i. structured supplier qualification procedures that include financial assessments as well as technical evaluations.
+Gradually insourcing critical processes regarding infrastructure maintenance and building, designing and operating technological systems and railway components production ii. improvement of procurement planning by acting on the contract side with multi-year contracts and through more flexible operational management iii. management and control procedures to constantly monitor physical and financial performance of infrastructural projects iv. avant-garde security, control and monitoring systems and the creation of specific network maintenance cycles, adopting i. increasingly closer partnerships with suppliers to contribute to the group's growth ii. continuous improvement of processes and the construction of high-quality, efficient infrastructure iii. improved safety, punctuality and quality of services iv. continuous improvement of the work environment and safety performance

-Operational risks

-- ability to retain certain suppliers operating in the maintenance and construction of rolling stock - performance of complex projects that require substantial financial resources and a structured organisational and project management structure - iii. interruptions/issues due to system and technology faults, serious natural events and vandalism - iv. saturation of high commercial value routes - v. managing licences, concessions, advertising, exceptional transport, royalties, trade receivables related to operating the road network - vi. alleged potential violations of occupational safety reg-

-- structured supplier qualification procedures that include financial assessments as well as technical evaluations.
-Gradually insourcing critical processes regarding infrastructure maintenance and building, designing and operating technological systems and railway components - improvement of procurement planning by acting on the contract side with multi-year contracts and through more flexible operational management - iii. management and control procedures to constantly monitor physical and financial performance of infrastructural projects - avant-garde security, control and monitoring systems and the creation of specific network maintenance cycles, adopting procedures for the management of irregularities and emergencies with a constant focus on public information and the provision of accessory services to customers.
-In order to optimise and boost infrastructure resilience, a wide-reaching project is under way regarding climate change and revising the operational planning, scheduling and rescheduling process for infrastructure maintenance and diagnostics and IT support - implementation of systems to optimise railway timetabling and traffic management - projects to improve traffic flow and improve traffic capacity at large urban hubs and launch of investment programmes for technological - vii. ongoing monitoring of contracts and relevant receivables - viii.constant assessment and monitoring of occupational safety by senior management and the - ix. specific programmes to enhance surveillance and inspection activities

-- increasingly closer partnerships with suppliers to contribute to the group's growth - continuous improvement of processes and the construction of high-quality, efficient infrastructure - improved safety, punctuality and quality of services - continuous improvement of the work environment and safety performance